 Provision of services to gaming machine lounge / Slot lounge operating expenses.
 Under Mocha Slot's previous services agreements with SJM, Mocha Slot was responsible for providing all of the gaming machines at the Mocha Clubs and auxiliary services to operate the clubs.
 This operating cost and expense consists primarily of amortization of intangible assets, salaries and benefits paid to the Mocha Clubs staff, depreciation, including depreciation of gaming machines and other equipment, security costs, rent for the Mocha Club locations and operating supplies.
-We recognized an impairment loss of approximately US\$1.1 million for 2006 in respect of certain plant and equipment because of the relocation of the Kampek Mocha Club to Marina Plaza.
-Before MPBL Gaming obtained its subconcession, amortization of intangible assets consisted primarily of the amortization of Mocha Slot's services agreements with SJM for the Mocha Clubs.
+We recognized an impairment loss of approximately US\$1.1 million for 2006 in respect of certain plant and equipment because of the relocation of intangible assets consisted primarily of the amortization of Mocha Slot's services agreements with SJM for the Mocha Clubs.
 We previously amortized these services agreements with SJM over their estimated useful terms of 10 years and incurred an amortization expense.
 After we entered into a termination agreement in March 2006 to terminate the services agreements subject to obtaining a subconcession, we incurred an impairment loss and amortized the remaining carrying value of the services agreements until the estimated termination date.
 See "-Impairment loss recognized on slot lounges services agreements."